JeffHing/angular-cabinet/README.md

 ### 2. Create the HTML Structure

-How the HTML is structured depends upon the layout of the particular user interface component and the limits of CSS.
+Structure the HTML based upon the layout of the particular user interface component and the demands of CSS.

 For tabs that appear at the top of the content, we need to specify the tabTrigger directives before the tabContents directives.